usegalaxy-eu/website/_posts/2020-02-07-DataPlant.md

 The other representatives were Dirk von Suchodoletz (RZ, University of Freiburg), Björn Usadel (Forschungszentrum Jülich), Jens Krüger (University of Tübingen), and Timo Mühlhaus (University of Kaiserslautern).
-Now we received a very positive feedback from the reviewers.
-So, let's keep fingers crossed.
+Since then, we received very positive feedback from the reviewers.
+So, let's keep our fingers crossed.

 ![DataPLANT representatives](/assets/media/NFDI_Dataplant.jpg)